aadroher/cereal/README.md

 ## Tests

-Since this is the result of a first demo put together under time constraints, tests were _not_ written first and what we have right now is certainly lacking.
-They are both functional tests, so to speak, and describe part of the external behaviour of the system they test.
+Since this is the result of a first demo put together from scratch and under time constraints, tests were _not_ written first and what we have right now is certainly lacking.
+They are functional tests, so to speak, and describe part of the external behaviour of the system they test.

 ### Server